-Thread-safe blocking operations under both Ruby 1.8 and 1.9.
+Thread-safe blocking operations for all versions of Matz Ruby and Rubinius

 IO-like objects are backwards-compatible with IO.select.

-Unlike portable event frameworks, the Linux-only Epoll interface allows using edge-triggered I/O for possibly improved performance.
+Unlike portable event frameworks, the Linux-only epoll interfaces allow using edge-triggered or one-shot notifications for possibly improved performance.
 Likewise, the kqueue interface supports one-shot notifiactions, too.

 Fully-documented and user-friendly API